gbourniq/portfolio/README.md

 ```
 This django webserver will be running at `localhost:8080`

+> Note: To run the application using docker, `BAREMETAL_DEPLOYMENT` must be set to `False` in `.dev.env`.

 To check that all services are up and healthy, run:
 ```bash
 make check-services-health
 ```

-Postgres backup scripts can then be tested.
-The following command will dump the Postgres data from the running container to S3, and then restore the latest dump from S3.
+Postgres backup scripts can then be tested with the following command:
 ```bash
 make postgres-backup-test
 ```
+This will dump the Postgres data from the running container to S3, and restore the latest dump from S3.

-For the above command to run, the following variables must be set:
+For the above command to succeed, the following variables must be set:
 - `AWS_ENABLE` set to `True`
 - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 - `AWS_STORAGE_BUCKET_NAME` and `AWS_DEFAULT_REGION`